-Support Coping and Resilience
+Support coping and resilience

 - Encourage employees and students to take breaks from watching, reading, or listening to news stories about COVID-19, including social media if they are feeling overwhelmed or distressed. - Promote employees and students eating healthy, exercising, getting sleep, and finding time to unwind. - Encourage employees and students to talk with people they trust about their concerns and how they are feeling. - Transparently communicate with staff, teachers, students, and families, including about mental health support services available at the school.
-These critical communications should be accessible to individuals with disabilities and limited English proficiency. - Share facts about COVID-19 regularly through trusted sources of information to counter the spread of misinformation and mitigate fear. - Consider posting signages for the national distress hotline: 1-800-985-5990, or text TalkWithUsto 66746 - Ensure continuity of mental health services, such as offering remote counseling. - Encourage students to call 911 or the National Suicide Prevention Lifeline at 1-800-273-TALK (1-800-273-8255), 1-888-628-9454 for Spanish, or Lifeline Crisis Chat f they are feeling overwhelmed with emotions such as sadness, depression, anxiety, or feel like wanting to harm themselves or others.
+These critical communications should be accessible to individuals with disabilities and limited English proficiency. - Share facts about COVID-19 regularly through trusted sources of information to counter the spread of misinformation and mitigate fear. - Consider posting signages for the national distress hotline: 1-800-985-5990, or text TalkWithUsto 66746 - Ensure continuity of mental health services, such as offering remote counseling. - Encourage students to call 911 or the National Suicide Prevention Lifeline at 1-800-273-TALK (1-800-273-8255), 1-888-628-9454 for Spanish, or Lifeline Crisis Chat ☐ if they are feeling overwhelmed with emotions such as sadness, depression, anxiety, or

-Preparing for When Someone is Sick with COVID-19
+Prepare for when someone is sick with COVID-19